BachirKhiati/WoltOpeningHours-Exercice/README.md

 ##Json Output Formatting Logic

-        - We iterate throught the json's Days.
+        - We iterate through the json's Days.
-        - On Each day we take the the openning and closing time and convert it to 12-h convention.
+        - On Each day we take the the opening and closing time and convert it to 12-h convention.
         - if the last entry for that day was a closing time:
              * isOpen is set to false
              * we push an object containing the opening/closing time.